 Published here with the permission of the author.

 Renaissance canines fortunate enough to live with doting aristocrats often enjoyed the same opulent fashions as their masters.
 Tended to by professional groomers called “demoiselles,” curly-coated retrieving breeds (thought to be progenitors of the modern Poodle) invited creative embellishment in the hands of itinerant canine stylists.

-The Roaring Twenties ushered in a new fashion era for women and dogs alike, who now had their tresses shorned in perky “page boy” bobs, reflecting a new spirit of rebellion against rigid Victorian moral strictures.
-Many newly liberated women–single, wealthy and in no hurry to settle down–abandoned their dainty lapdogs for more “manly” breeds, such as Newfoundlands and German Shepherds, then impertinently had the animals shorn in the same “feminine” fashion as the Poodles.
+The Roaring Twenties ushered in a new fashion era for women and dogs alike, who now had their tresses shorn in perky “page boy” bobs, reflecting a new spirit of rebellion against rigid Victorian moral strictures.
+Many newly liberated women–single, wealthy, and in no hurry to settle down–abandoned their dainty lapdogs for more “manly” breeds, such as Newfoundlands and German Shepherds, then impertinently had the animals shorn in the same “feminine” fashion as the Poodles.

 Rebellious canine fashions resurfaced again in the 1960s as hair and clothing styles popularized by student protesters filtered into mainstream society.
-Poodles seen strolling in New York’s Central Park still sported Continental clips, but now they were canine equivalents of “flower children,” appropriately attired with real or plastic daisies, and in some instances, dyed in psychedelic swirls of green, pink and yellow.
-And for the first time in history it became fashionable to own mongrels, the more mixed the animals’ “racial” makeup the better.
+Poodles seen strolling in New York’s Central Park still sported Continental clips, but now they were canine equivalents of “flower children,” appropriately attired with real or plastic daisies and, in some instances, dyed in psychedelic swirls of green, pink, and yellow.
+And for the first time in history, it became fashionable to own mongrels; the more mixed the animals’ “racial” makeup, the better.
 Reflecting their counterculture popularity, the coats of these dogs were left long and natural.